Hydrology Banner

 Chavuma

-The Zambezi River flows at Chavuma are decreasing, closing the period under review at 1,137m3/s as of 19th May 2025, whilst last year on the same date it was much lower at 520m3/s.
+The Zambezi River flows at Chavuma are rising steadily, with records of fluctuations being observed due to the influence of local rainfall activity, closing the period under review at 70m3/s as of 3rd November 2025, whilst last year on the same date it was lower at 59m3/s.

 From: